Coercive Control – May 2021.

 - In serious cases, assault and violence.

-In research commissioned by Safeguarding Ireland, and carried out by RED C, on a representative sample of 1,000 adults, a low level of public awareness of coercive control was found.
+In research commissioned by Safeguarding Ireland, a low level of public awareness of Coercive Control was found:

-- 40% said they don’t understand coercive control
+- 40% said they didn’t understand Coercive Control

-- 25% said they were not familiar with coercive control at all
+– 25% said they were not familiar with Coercive Control

-- 15% said they had heard term but did not understand it.
+– 15% said they had heard the term but did not understand it

 - Just over a quarter (28%) said that they understood it.